changliao1025/pyflowline/README.md

 1. install the dependency packages through Conda

 2. install PyFlowline through the PyPI: pip install pyflowline

-3. (Optional) Install the visualization package through Conda:

-4. (Optional) Install the Python JupterNote to run this tutorial.
+3. (Optional) Install the Python JupterNote to run this tutorial.

 # Usage